Cost Reduction Strategy (home page) Seminars Consulting Articles Books Site Map

 Commercialization also involves formulating effective manufacturing and supply

-chain strategies early, devising implementation strategies, and implementing
+chain strategies early, devising and implementing

 those strategies.
 Commercialization may be a necessary step for commercial